dh3183/dh3183/README.md

 ## Hi there! 😊✨

 I'm a computer engineering major. 🐥<br>
-Currently, I've been learning Swift, and SwiftUI.<br>
+Currently, I've been learning Swift and SwiftUI.<br>
 And I am into programming and designing, thus I am now studying  UI/UX : )

 Preparing to launch App Store : 투둑투둑